Major fire in Bronx apartment building leaves 19 people dead, including 9 children, officials say - KRDO

 Major fire in Bronx apartment building leaves 19 people dead, including 9 children, officials say

-A major fire in a residential apartment building in the Bronx in New York City on Sunday left 19 people dead, Mayor Eric Adams told CNN.
-Nine of them are children, a city official with direct knowledge told CNN.
+A major fire in a residential apartment building in the Bronx in New York City on Sunday left 19 people dead, including 9 children, in what Mayor Eric Adams described as one of the worst fires the city has experienced in modern times.

 The blaze sent 32 people to hospitals with life-threatening conditions, FDNY Commissioner Daniel Nigro said earlier Sunday.
-Adams said a total of 63 people were injured.
+A total of 63 people were injured.

+A “malfunctioning electric space heater” was the source of the fire, Nigro said during a press conference.
+The heater was in the bedroom of an apartment, and the fire consumed the room and then the entire apartment, he said.

+The apartment door was left open and smoke spread throughout the building when the residents left their unit, Nigro said.

 “This is a horrific, horrific, painful moment for the city of New York, and the impact of this fire is going to really bring a level of just pain and despair in our city,” Adams said.

-About 200 members of the New York City Fire Department were on scene of the fire at a 19-story apartment building at 333 East 181st Street.
-The fire began a little before 11 a.m. in a duplex apartment on the 2nd and 3rd floors of the building and has been “knocked down,” the FDNY said.
+About 200 members of the New York City Fire Department responded to the fire at the 19-story building at 333 East 181st Street.
+The fire began a little before 11 a.m. in a duplex apartment on the 2nd and 3rd floors of the building, the FDNY said.

-The fire started in a duplex apartment on the 2nd and 3rd floors of the building, Nigro said.
-The door to the apartment was left open, and smoke then spread to every floor of the building, he said.

 Firefighters were met by “very heavy smoke, very heavy fire” in the hallways.